-- 1) Core Course: A course, which should compulsorily be studied by a candidate as a core requirement is termed as a Core course. - 2) Elective Course: Generally a course which can be chosen from a pool of courses and which may be very specific or specialized or advanced or supportive to the discipline/ subject of study or which provides an extended scope or which enables an exposure to some other discipline/subject/domain or nurtures the candidate's proficiency/skill is called an Elective Course. - a) Discipline Specific Elective (DSE) Course: Elective courses may be offered by the main discipline/ subject of study is referred to as Discipline Specific Elective. - The University may also offer discipline related Elective courses of interdisciplinary nature (to be offered by main discipline/subject of study). - b) Generic Elective (GE) Course: An elective course chosen generally from an unrelated discipline/subject, with an intention to seek exposure is called a Generic Elective.
-P.S.: A core course offered in a discipline/subject may be treated as an elective by other discipline/subject and vice versa and such electives may also be referred to as Generic Elective. - 3) Ability Enhancement Courses (AEC): The Ability Enhancement (AE) Courses may be of two kinds: Ability Enhancement Compulsory Courses (AECC) and Skill Enhancement Courses (SEC). - a.
+- 1) Core Course: A course, which shall compulsorily be studied by a candidate as a core requirement is termed as a Core course. - 2) Elective Course: Generally a course which can be chosen from a pool of courses and which may be very specific or specialized or advanced or supportive to the discipline/ subject of study or which provides an extended scope or which enables an exposure to some other discipline/subject/domain or nurtures the candidate's proficiency/skill is called an Elective Course. - a) Discipline Specific Elective (DSE) Course: Elective courses may be offered by the main discipline/ subject of study is referred to as Discipline Specific Elective. - The University may also offer discipline related Elective courses of interdisciplinary nature (to be offered by main discipline/subject of study). - b) Generic Elective (GE) Course: An elective course chosen generally from an unrelated discipline/subject, with an intention to seek exposure is called a Generic Elective.
+P.S.: A core course offered in a discipline/subject may be treated as an elective by other discipline/subject and vice versa and such electives may also be referred to as Generic Elective.

+- 3) Ability Enhancement Courses (AEC): The Ability Enhancement (AE) Courses may be of two kinds: Ability Enhancement Compulsory Courses (AECC) and Skill Enhancement Courses (SEC). - a.
 Ability Enhancement Compulsory Courses (AECC): Environmental Science, English Communication/MIL Communication. - b.
-Skill Enhancement Courses (SEC): These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge. - 4) Dissertation/Project: An elective course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a candidate studies such a course on his own with an advisory support by a teacher/faculty member is called dissertation/project. - 5) Graduate Requirement (GR) Courses: These are courses on peripheral subjects in a programme, wherein completion of the course is considered mandatory to qualify for the award of the Degree. - P.S.: A core course offered in a discipline/subject may be treated as an elective by other discipline/subject and vice versa and such electives may also be referred to as a Generic Elective.
+Skill Enhancement Courses (SEC): These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge. - 4) Dissertation/Project: An elective course designed to acquire special/advanced knowledge, such as supplement study/support study to a project work, and a candidate studies such a course on his own with an advisory support by a teacher/faculty member is called dissertation/project. - 5) MOOC Courses: These courses are online credit courses that a student may choose and pursue in different semester of the programme.
+The number of courses that a student may choose, credit allocation, the duration, the category of the course (Open /Disciplinary / Allied Disciplinary / Inter Disciplinary) and the mode of assessment of the course is as specified by the Scheme of Teaching and Evaluation of the Programe.
+The course/s chosen by the student shall be approved by the Dean/Director before formally registering in the respective portal prior to the commencement of the respective semester. - P.S.: A core course offered in a discipline/subject may be treated as an elective by other discipline/subject and vice versa and such electives may also be referred to as a Generic Elective.